-A: You have two good options - you can share the recorded AppMap JSON file, or you can upload the AppMap to the AppMap Cloud and share a link to it.
-See “Add AppMaps to a code issue” for a practical guide.
+A: You have two good options - you can share the recorded AppMap JSON file, or you can upload it to the AppMap server and share a link to it.

-A: You can record AppMaps when you run your automated tests, and then upload those AppMaps to the AppMap Cloud.
+A: You can record AppMaps when you run your automated tests.
 Contact us for further information about the techniques and benefits of integrating AppMaps into your CI/CD.

 A: Yes, AppMap recording can be optimized for more compact results.
 Please see Refining AppMaps.

-A: That depends on the application platform.
-Ruby and Java recording clients typically introduce 10-15% processing overhead.
+A: It depends on the application platform.
+Ruby and Java client agent typically introduce 10-15% processing overhead.

-A: No!
+A: Definitely not.
 We are always working on supporting new languages and frameworks.
-And, all AppMap client code, including language and framework integrations, is open source.
-Sign up for our Newsletter for updates and contact us on Discord to learn more or to contribute to open source development.
+And, all AppMap agent code, including language and framework integrations, is open source.
+Here are three ways to get more info:

 A: Visual Studio Code 1.52+, JetBrains 2021.1 and newer.
 See the Integrations section for details.